Curved Page Divider

 Creating a Sense of Belonging

-One of the best things you can do for the foster youth over the holidays is to help them feel as if they really belong.
+One of the best things you can do for foster youth over the holidays is help them feel they really belong.
 Inclusion is not only purchasing gifts or bringing them to a party; it is making them feel like they are part of the family.

 Begin by asking the child what holidays mean to them.
 What do they remember?
 Which traditions are important in their culture or religion?
 Including tiny portions of their background in your celebration can make them feel respected and seen.